Exeed Sterra ET: Markets

-On January 8, 2025 the first Exlantix ET intended for export markets rolled off the production line.
+On 8 January 2025, the first Exlantix ET intended for export markets rolled off the production line.
 Exeed plans to introduce it to 20 countries by the end of 2025.

 Russia

-The Exlantix ET for the Russian market was unveiled on September 24, 2024 and is expected to go on sale in the first quarter of 2025 after being delayed from Q4 2024 to complete additional cold weather testing.
+The Exlantix ET for the Russian market was unveiled on 24 September 2024 and is expected to go on sale in the first quarter of 2025 after being delayed from Q4 2024 to complete additional cold weather testing.
 The Russian market Exlantix ET is capable of receiving OTA updates, and has a localized infotainment system using local software such as Yandex Navigator.

 Powertrain

 All versions of the Sterra ET use an electric drivetrain, with both purely electric and range-extended versions available in China, while export markets mostly receive the range extender versions.
+In Norway, only pure electric versions are sold.

-Full electric
+Battery electric

 The Sterra ET's pure electric variants use an 800-volt electrical architecture and use CATL-supplied battery packs, with all models equipped with a rear motor outputting 230 kW and 425 Nm of torque.

 The standard models have a CATL-supplied 77 kWh LFP Shenxing 2.0 battery, and is the first vehicle to implement the Shenxing 2.0 battery technology.
 It is capable of charging from 30-80% in 9 minutes with a 4C charge rate, or 20–80% in 24 minutes when in -20 C conditions.
 The all-wheel drive version uses an additional front motor outputting 123 kW and 238 Nm of torque.
 Rear-wheel drive models achieve CLTC range ratings of 625 km, or 540 km with all-wheel drive.
 Rear-wheel drive models have a 0–100 km/h acceleration time of 6.4 seconds, and all-wheel drive reduces it to 4.7 seconds; both have a top speed of 200. km/h.

 The larger battery pack is a CATL-supplied 100 kWh NMC Qilin pack, which has a slower 30–80% charging time of 15 minutes.
 The all-wheel drive Ultra model uses an additional front motor outputting 183 kW and 266 Nm of torque.
 Rear-wheel drive models achieve CLTC range ratings of 760 km, or 655 km for the Ultra model.
 Rear-wheel drive models have a 0–100 km/h acceleration time of 6.6 seconds, while the Ultra reduces it to 3.8 seconds; both have a top speed of 210 km/h.